ABF-QC/Bootcamp_Project1/README.md

-# Climate Weather Station Analysis Inventory Analysis
+# Climate Weather Station Inventory Analysis

 ## Objective
 The goal is to analyse the climate weather stations over the province of Quebec.
 During the analysis, we will find a list of climate stations that are available over a period of at least 30 years, in order to be used in another project later on to produce climate trends.